SoftwareHeritage/swh-docs/docs/contributing/phabricator.rst

    arc diff --update Dxx HEAD~

-Arc will prompt you for a message: describe what you've changed w.r.t. the previous review request, free form.
+Arc will prompt you for a message: **describe what you've changed w.r.t. the previous review request**, free form.
+This means you should not repeat the title of your diff (which is often the default if you squashed/amended your commits)

-Your message will become the changelog entry in Differential for this new version of the diff.
+Your message will become the changelog entry in Differential for this new version of the diff, and will help reviewers understand what changes you made since they last read your diff.

 Differential only care about the code diff, and not about the commits or their order.